Mithun1508/ShoPperZ-Full-stack-website/README.md

 pip install SQLAlchemy

-pip install Werkzeug

 # Service class
   To deal with some subjects let’s use some classes, it’s a good practice to use classes and methods specialized in one subject.
 On the root folder of the project create a new folder called services

 # Models
   We gonna need some model files to exchange data between our methods.

 # Main File
 Every computer program has a start point, so in Python is not different, our entry point will begin  create a new file called main.py

-# Data structure creator
-To create the database tables you can use this script, create a new file on the backend root folder

 # Front-End using Vue.js
 To use Vue js we first need to set up our machine with some prerequisites:

 Node js: go to https://nodejs.org/ and follow the instructions to install it on your platform, please set the node into the path so you can use node from windows command prompt.

 NPM (Node package manager): if you are using windows it will install by default along with Node js.

 Vue js client: to install it, open a new command window and type: npm install -g @vue/cli

 Or access https://cli.vuejs.org/guide/installation.html and follow the instructions.

 Vue js client is a wizard which help us to create a new Vue app, this application will run apart from our python backend,